vdesabou/kafka-docker-playground/troubleshooting/forward-compatibility-and-specific-records/README.md

 * `SpecificRecord`: The record is deserialized into a POJO (ie. a clasic Java class with properties).
 The developer can use the classic `record.getMyFieldName()` to retrieve the information.
 More static but strong typing enforces the structure and generally speaking way more natural for developers.

 In our case
-- The Schema Regsistry enable the `FORWARD` comptaibility the producer can perfectly add a new madatory field.
+- The Schema Regsistry enable the `FORWARD` comptaibility the producer can perfectly add a new mandatory field.
 - The Consumer use a `SPECIFIC_RECORD`, thus uses an explicit `Customer v2` POJO with the `country` field.
 - When the Consumer tries to reproccess the old messages, it tries to deserialize a `Customer v1` record and map it to a `Customer v2` POJO.
 Since the `v1` message has not the `country` mandatory field, the deserialization failed and the application crashes.